mdcourse/mdcourse.github.io/_sources/chapters/chapter1.rst.txt

     U_\text{LJ} = 4 \epsilon \left[ \left( \frac{\sigma}{r} \right)^{12}- \left( \frac{\sigma}{r} \right)^6 \right].

-Create the classes
+Create the Classes
 ------------------

-Let us create all the classes and their inheritance.
-The classes will be filled progressively during the following chapters.
+Let's create the files with the minimal information about the classes and their inheritance.
+The classes will be developed progressively in the following chapters.

-The first class is the *Prepare* class which will serve the nondimensionalization of all the parameters.
-Within the *Prepare.py* file, copy the following lines:
+The first class is the *Prepare* class, which will be used for the nondimensionalization of the parameters.
+In the same folder as *potentials.py*, create the *Prepare.py* file and copy the following lines into it:

 .. label:: start_Prepare_class